How do iMind Waiting Rooms improve video meeting security?

 “Who should be allowed access if I don’t know everyone by sight?”

 Let's say you're hosting a conference for 100 people.
-Tell them to write a word on paper in advance or make a certain gesture and show to the camera when joining the meeting.
+Tell them to write a word on paper in advance or make a certain gesture and show to the camera when joining a meeting.

 The video call is secure.
 What's next?
 Enable simultaneous sharing of multiple screens and discuss the project with colleagues.